MaxKiv/glorified_gantry/readme.md

 # TODO

+- !!
+Add logic to gantry-axis that quick stops all motors in an axis when one of them reports a fault OR reboots.

 - !
 Figure out how to map T/RPDO's, and how to generalise de/serialisation

 - Invalidate all PDOs in the device before mapping, currently TPDO4 isnt in CUSTOM_TPDOS, so